malcolmlewis/systemd-htop-service/README.md

 There is a simple Makefile included that can be modified for other distributions.

+NOT: You WILL need to trigger udev before starting the service for the first time...

+udevadm trigger

 MODIFYING THE SERVICE
 =====================
-At present the /etc/udev/rules.d/10-tty.rules file is hardcoded to user htopd and the tty group, also /lib/systemd/system/htop.service to htopd.
+At present the /lib/udev/rules.d/10-tty.rules file is hardcoded to user htopd and the tty group, also /lib/systemd/system/htop.service to htopd.